Russell Alexander

 Russell Alexander (February 26, 1877 – October 1, 1915) was an entertainer and composer, active primarily with vaudeville shows and musical comedy organizations.

 Alexander was born in Nevada, Missouri, and became a euphonium virtuoso who joined the circus band of Belford's Carnival at the age of 18.
 At 20, he became arranger and euphonium soloist with the Barnum & Bailey Circus Band and toured Europe from 1897 to 1902.
-Following his tour with Barnum & Bailey, Russell Alexander worked in a novelty musical vaudeville act with his brothers.
+Following his tour with Barnum & Bailey, Alexander worked in a novelty musical vaudeville act with his brothers.
 Although his compositional output was relatively small, he is considered a great composer of marches.
 He wrote 33 marches, 6 galops, and several overtures, novelties, and other works.
 For part of his career he worked in acts with his brothers, Newton and Woodruff.

-On July 20, 2015, a memorial plaque honoring Alexander was unveiled on the Main Street Stage in Liberty, NY, just a short distance from the Old Town Cemetery in which Alexander is buried.
-The ceremony included a performance of seven Alexander works, and the event was sponsored by Windjammers, Unlimited.
+On July 20, 2015, a memorial plaque honoring Alexander was unveiled on the Main Street Stage in Liberty, New York, just a short distance from the Old Town Cemetery in which Alexander is buried.
+The ceremony included a performance of seven Alexander works.